scrabbletank/farhome-rules/rulesdoc.md

 Attempt to raise a dead creature as a zombie, or take control of a zombie without an owner.
 You can target up to 4 medium sized corpses or 2 large corpses, or 4 zombies.
 Make a spellcasting roll, adding a bad die for each medium corpse and 2 terrible dice for each large corpse.
 When targeting zombies make a spellcasting roll against their charisma save instead.
 On success, medium corpses are raised as zombies and large corpses raised as zombie ogres.
 They act on your turn and are under your control for 1 day, at which point they turn to mindless zombies.

-You may target an extra medium or large corpse and add a superior die to your roll for every level above 4th.
+You may target an extra medium or large corpse and add a superior die to your roll for every level cast above 4th.

 ___
 #### Void Lure